 iSchool faculty members in the Information Technology, Design, and Startups program and Blackstone Launchpad staff are available to work with and mentor Syracuse students participating in the competition.

-Questions about the iPrize and Compete CNY can be addressed to Braden Croy.
+Questions about the iPrize and the NYBPC can be addressed to Braden Croy.

 This year, the iPrize competition uses a universal application form assembled by the state organizer, the Upstate Capital Association of NY.

 Students must be sure to select their region as Central New York to be considered for the RvD iPrize and NY Business Plan Competition.